manojsaharan01/aicompany/README.md

 ## Acknowledgments

-This repository is inspired by the work and teachings of Karim Lakhani.
+This repository is inspired by the work and teachings of Karim Lakhani and other leaders who are democratisng AI.
 We acknowledge his contributions to the field of AI and business innovation.

 ## Contact